vtexdocs/help-center-content/docs/known-issues/en/unable-to-export-more-than-65536-lines-in-cms-builder.md

 ---
-title: Unable to export more than 65,536 lines in CMS Builder
+title: 'Unable to export more than 65,536 lines in CMS Builder'
 id: 1ayifXtoKBxlyVsN5OTysW
 status: PUBLISHED
 createdAt: 2021-12-22T20:26:09.950Z